MutheuTheAnalyst/Ms-Excel-project-one/README.md

 -Process: >insert pivot table>select dataset from working sheet>rows:Gender>columns:Purchased bike>values:Average of income.

--From our analysis,we note that:
+-From my analysis,I note that:

     1.Bikes were purchased by identifiers that have an average higher income compared to the non-purchasers.